eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Data Chain Kit/page_software-operation-view.md

 #### Test-steps

-1.To interact with the API Endpoints, you need a valid token.
+1. To interact with the API Endpoints, you need a valid token.
 You can generate an access token by using the ``` ./test/keycloack-service.rest ```.
 2. **copy & paste** the valid token into line 8 of ``` ./test/irs-backend-service.rest ```
 3. **copy & paste** a valid globalAssetId into the request body
 4. **execute the request** ```./test/irs-backend-service.rest```